Anele Mgudlwa

-Anele Mdoda (born May 19, 1984) is a South African television presenter, radio personality, producer, businesswoman and author.
-Born and raised in Mthatha, Eastern Cape, Mdoda obtained a degree in Politics and International Relations at the University of Pretoria.
-Her career then began at the age of 20 in 2004 as a radio DJ.
-Mdoda is currently the host of 947's breakfast show Anele and the Club on 947.
+Anele Mthawelanga Mgudlwa (born May 19, 1984) is a South African television presenter, radio personality, producer, businesswoman and author.
+Born and raised in Mthatha, Eastern Cape.
+Her career began at the age of 19 in 2003 as a radio DJ.
+Mgudlwa is currently the host of 947's breakfast show Anele and the Club on 947.

 Career

 Anele Mdoda was born May 19, 1984, in Mthatha, Eastern Cape.
 Her sister Thembisa Mdoda is also a television personality.
-After her matric she enrolled at University of Pretoria Degree in Politics and International Relations.
+After her matric she enrolled at University of Pretoria Degree in Politics and International Relations, but did not manage to complete her degree.
 She started her radio career at Tuks FM.
 She rose to prominence at Tuks FM with her co-host Grant Nash.
 She worked at Highveld Stereo after her graduation in 2007.
 The following year, after she left Highveld Stereo she went on to work for 5FM.
 That same year she participated on the fifth season of Strictly Come Dancing reality competition.

 From 2009 to 2010, Mdoda co-hosted SA's Got Talent which was aired on SABC 2 along with Rob van Vuuren.

 Mdoda was announced Miss South Africa judge in 2012, that same year she became a judge of reality competition Clash of the Choirs.

 In 2013, she hosted docu-reality series Dream School SA aired on M-Net.

 Tongue in Cheek talk show was co-hosted by Anele in 2014, two years later she hosted daytime talk show Real Talk with Anele.

 In May 2016, she co-hosted Our Perfect Wedding with her sister Thembisa.